ncepu-blgy/vnotebook/note/vexillology-flag.md

 title:  Vexillology - Science about Flag
 date: 2020-07-29 20:33:36
 category: note
-tags: vexillology flag
+tags: ["vexillology", "flag"]
 draft: false
 ---

+# Vexillology - Science about Flag

 Vexillology (/ˌvɛksɪˈlɒlədʒi/) is the study of the history, symbolism and usage of flags or, by extension, any interest in flags in general.

-# Vexillology - Science about Flag

 ## Books
 - [The World Encyclopedia of Flags](https://www.goodreads.com/book/show/15932248-the-world-encyclopedia-of-flags) - [Albert Znamierowski](https://en.wikipedia.org/wiki/Alfred_Znamierowski) (2013)